parkpow/platerec-documentation/source/index.html.md

 }
 ```

 Our service also supports webhooks.
 It allows you to receive a HTTP **POST** request to a target URL of your choosing.
 Go to [webhooks settings page](https://app.platerecognizer.com/accounts/webhooks/) to manage your webhooks or add a new webhook target.
+If you are using Stream, see those [instructions](https://docs.google.com/document/d/1vLwyx4gQvv3gF_kQUvB5sLHoY0IlxV5b3gYUqR2wN1U/edit#heading=h.564g7uuo44vp).

 To quickly test out this feature, you can use [http://webhook.site](http://webhook.site).
 It generates a unique target URL and displays all the requests made to that URL.